 Working in an environment where people don’t effectively express themselves is stressful.
 When communication dwindles, it also leads to a lack of accountability and the ownership of mistakes.
 This can result in blame-shifting, emotional exhaustion, isolation, and more serious communication problems.
 As this happens, team members are kept from connecting, collaborating, and building strong relationships, which harms the business.

 5 Ways to Fix Poor Communication

 While many leaders understand why poor communication is bad for a business, fixing it isn’t always easy.
 Unlike analyzing KPIs, communication can be tough to measure and examine.
+This is especially true for nonverbal communication, such as body language.
 Fortunately, the following guidelines should help leaders improve communication.

 1. Create Standards and Set Expectations

 Leaders must create the right expectations and standards for their companies.
 A leader might ask, “Do team members all use the same platform for communicating?”
 A recent survey from Zogby found that 41 percent of employees say that the organization they work for “doesn’t have (or doesn’t make known) a standard set of mobile communication tools for the organization.”
 In such cases, setting expectations and establishing those standards must take priority.

 How to create communication standards:

 - Write down communication policies in the employee handbook.